no-such-company/blackchamber-server/readme.md

 * [ ] get first Issues
 * [ ] other hosts for SMail came up

+### FAQ
+* **why?** GOV's always read our Mails on demand.
+Since the first letters was sended they tried to read them.
+With the new possibilities it is impossible now.
+The first Time in history it is (mostly) not longer possible to take control, because everyone can use Dovecote for his own with ease.
+* **But terrorists...?** Reading Mails was always claimed as a proper way to avoid this issues.
+But there is no incident ever, that was prevented by reading mails.
+* **But Pedo...?** Nope... never... these a$$hole$ use other ways
+* **But Druglords?** Also nope...
+* **Does it really not support crime?** Yes it do.
+In the same way as Car Manufacturer support Drugdealer by give them a way to drive around.

+TL:DR;

+**This Software make sure that an Email isn't longer a postcard.
+Nothing more, nothing less!**

 ### How it Works
 MFE accepts JSON with File transfer via HTTPS:7331.